 For nearly thirty years, the Literary Review of Canada has prided itself on being a journal of ideas.

 Two years later, a team of editors and co-publishers, including David Berlin, brought the publication back to Toronto.
 In 2003, Bronwyn Drainie, a former host of the CBC’s Sunday Morning, started a twelve-year tenure as editor.
 In 2005, the Literary Review of Canada won the Kroeger College Award for Public Discourse, with the jury calling the magazine “nourishing, entertaining and inspiring.”
 Sarmishta Subramanian followed Drainie as editor in 2016.
-Kyle Wyatt is the current editor-in-chief in January 2019, and he oversaw the redesign of the magazine that launched with the January/February 2020 issue.
+Kyle Wyatt was appointed editor-in-chief in January 2019, and he oversaw the redesign of the magazine that launched with the January/February 2020 issue.

 With Thanks to Our Supporters